TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

          in the top-frame of the backend interface on request so they don't display inside the main form.
-In this way they are kind of hidden fields which are brought forth either by clicking an icon in the main form or (more usually) when you place the cursor in a form field of the main form).
+In this way they are kind of hidden fields which are brought forth either by clicking an icon in the main form or (more usual) when you place the cursor in a form field of the main form).